 - Much earlier, the U.S. government also defaulted on some federal debt following the War of 1812, in part due to inconsistent federal revenues and a fragmented federal financial system.

 What have been the short-term costs of debt limit brinkmanship?

 - In recent episodes, debt limit brinkmanship caused increased borrowing costs in the hundreds of millions of dollars for Treasury.
 For example, the Government Accountability Office estimated that the 2013 delay in raising the debt limit increased Treasury’s borrowing costs by tens of millions of dollars in just one year.

 - In 2011, the Standard & Poor’s rating agency downgraded the credit rating of the United States, potentially further increasing borrowing costs – costs that are ultimately born by U.S. taxpayers.

-- Implementing extraordinary measures to avert federal default consumes the time of federal workers at Treasury, which is not an effective use of federal resources.
+- Implementing extraordinary measures to avert federal default consumes the time of federal workers at Treasury, which is not an effective use of taxpayer resources.

 What could be the long-term costs of crossing the “X Date”?

 - Even if able to prioritize certain payments, the Treasury Department would be forced to miss, delay, or reduce payments to individuals, businesses, or other organizations, negatively affecting the economy and the lives of individuals who depend on those payments.